mattneub/Programming-iOS-Book-Examples/README.md

 * Other new iOS 6 features as they arise.

 This list is not exhaustive by any means.
-If you really want to know everything that I've changed, clone to your computer and do a diff against commit 25644891 (that's when I started this rounded of revision).
+If you really want to know everything that I've changed, clone to your computer and do a diff against commit 25644891 (that's when I started this round of revision).

 Matt Neuburg